OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 It is important to store passwords in a way that prevents them from being obtained by an attacker even if the application or database is compromised.
 The majority of modern languages and frameworks provide built-in functionality to help store passwords safely.

-This Cheat Sheet provides guidance on the various areas that need to be considered related to storing passwords.
+This cheat sheet provides guidance on the various areas that need to be considered related to storing passwords.
 In short:

 - **Use [Argon2id](#argon2id) with a minimum comfiguration of 15 MiB of memory, an iteration count of 2, and 1 degree of parallelism.**
 - **If [Argon2id](#argon2id) is not available, use [bcrypt](#bcrypt) with a work factor of 12 or more and with a password limit of 64 characters.**